bamaas/FullStackFit/readme.md

 Demo user: test / test

 ### What is this application about?
 In my free time I like to be in the gym and move some weights.
-For years I keep track of my body weight in an Excel sheet, every day.
+For years I keep track of my body weight in an Excel sheet.
 At the end of a week I calculate the average of that week and compare it with the previous week, so I can determine if I lost or gained weight.
 I thought it would be nice to build a web application to replace the Excel sheet.

 ### Technology stack
 - Frontend: Typescript, Angular.